 You might even consider a flavored rum like pineapple, lime or coconut such as Bacardi Pineapple or Malibu Lime.

-Whether you enjoy your pina colada as a smoothie or as cocktail, with white rum or without, there’s sure to be a pina colada variation out there for everyone.
 So get blending, and get sipping!
-I hope you enjoy this frozen pina colada recipe as much as I did!
+I hope you enjoy this frozen drink recipe as much as I did!